apiel/zicBox/NOTE.md

 - TODO write user manual

+- TODO try to backlight screen connected to reset pins...
+- TODO even questioning to which extend we need the reset pin.
+Might try again on old design

 - TODO improve multi drum:
 - TODO might not need sampleOn sampleOff ?? or maybe yes to keep the logic in one place... <--- subjective
 - TODO optimize drum engines